-Pegasus Theatre Chicago To Receive NEA Grant for Young Playwrights Festival
+Pegasus Theatre Chicago To Receive NEA Grant For Young Playwrights Festival

 The NEA will award 1,127 Grants for Arts Projects awards nationwide totaling more than $31.8 million as part of the recent announcement of fiscal year 2025 grants.

-Pegasus Theatre Chicago, currently presenting the 38th Annual Young Playwrights Festival through January 26 at Chicago Dramatists, has been approved by the National Endowment for the Arts for a Grants for Arts Projects award of $25,000 supporting the Young Playwrights Festival.
+Pegasus Theatre Chicago has been approved by the National Endowment for the Arts (NEA) for a Grants for Arts Projects award of $25,000 supporting the Young Playwrights Festival.
 The NEA will award 1,127 Grants for Arts Projects awards nationwide totaling more than $31.8 million as part of the recent announcement of fiscal year 2025 grants.

 “The NEA is proud to continue our nearly 60 years of supporting the efforts of organizations and artists that help to shape our country's vibrant arts sector and communities of all types across our nation,” said NEA Chair Maria Rosario Jackson, PhD.
 “It is inspiring to see the wide range of creative projects taking place, including Pegasus' Young Playwrights Festival.”